Table of Contents

 Blood tests are used to diagnose hepatitis B. Blood tests can tell your doctor whether your liver is working properly, and they can also be used to monitor your condition during treatment.

 Your doctor may want to look at your liver with an ultrasound exam or X-rays.
-A liver biopsy may also be needed.
-With a liver biopsy, a small piece of the liver is removed and looked at under a microscope.
+You may also need a liver biopsy.
+During a liver biopsy, a small piece of the liver is removed and looked at under a microscope.
 A liver biopsy can help your doctor diagnose your illness and see the condition of your liver directly.

-If you have acute (short-lived) hepatitis B, your body may be able to fight the infection on its own, which means you might not need treatment.
+If you have acute (short-lived) hepatitis B, your body may be able to fight the infection on its own.
+This means you might not need treatment.
 Your doctor will help you manage your symptoms and monitor your condition while your body works to clear the hepatitis B from your system.

 Treatment may take a year or more, depending on the severity of the infection and the response to treatment.